 Achieve Success in Job Interviews with Japanese: Key Phrases and Vocabulary

 For Japanese job interviews, key phrases and vocabulary focus on polite self-introduction, expressing motivation, and answering common interview questions with respect and clarity.
-Here are some essential phrases and terms:
+Mastering these expressions is essential because Japanese interviews emphasize humility, harmony, and clear communication, often more than aggressive self-promotion.

 Basic Greetings and Self-Introduction